 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 We used kitty litter to defrost ice on our wooden front deck and steps.
 When we walked in it, it stuck to the soles of our shoes and boots.
 It also left tracks on the wood floor in the house.
 Also, it stuck to clothes.
 The main thing I need to know is if anyone have any ideas how to get it off of the shoes?
 Should I clean the floor with anything special?

 Wet cat litter really makes a mess.
 Generally I just use water and paper towels to clean it up.
-That way I can just throw away the paper towels rather than wash cat litter down the drain.
-That should work for cleaning the shoes and your floor.

 I have tried washing the shoes with water and a sponge but it doesn't move.
 Should I use hot water?
 Would that make a difference?

 I think hot water would help and you may also need a stiff bristle brush.
 Just only use it on the sole and not the leather.